ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:

-- Plays when clicking on Retry in the pause menu.
+- Plays when clicking `Retry` in the pause menu.

 ---